-Dr. Geremy Cheeks, Program Coordinator 9G Elmore Building Voice: (256) 372-8281, geremy.cheeks@aamu.edu
+Dr. Janet M'mbaha-Zarnesky, Program Coordinator 8-A Elmore Building Voice: (256) 372-8268, geremy.cheeks@aamu.edu

 The Kinesiology Program offers coursework and field experiences leading to the Master of Science in Kinesiology.
 Students may select one of three options leading to the degree: